-Measure cavity Q, $f_0/F.W.H.M$.
+Measure cavity Q, f_0 /F.W.H.M.
 Calibrate the magnetic field with the DPPH.
 Try the McC12 next.
-Understand g factor, the hyperfine interaction, a magnetic dipole transition, a Faraday isolator, a slotted line (slide screw) tuner, and Q as used here.
+Understand g factor, the hyperfine interaction, a magnetic dipole transition, a Faraday isolator, an attenuator, and Q as used here.

 INTRODUCTION